31 Brilliant Christmas Decor Ideas for Living Room

 7. Candles in pine and cinnamon scents

-Tuck a few small pine branches and some cinnamon sticks around the candles’ base, you’ll create a cozy, aromatic focal point without much effort.
-The frosted glass holders soften the glow, so everything looks warm and inviting, not harsh.
-Just remember to leave enough space between the candles so your centerpiece doesn’t turn into a waxy mess!
+Voila, an easy and cozy Christmas-themed focal point without much effort.
+The frosted glass holders also soften the glow so everything looks warm and inviting and not harsh.
+Leave some space between the candles, so your centerpiece doesn’t end up being a big waxy mess.

 8. Wreaths hung on walls